aliya0207/cs5293sp21-project0/README.md

 https://www.tutorialspoint.com/sqlite/sqlite_python.htm // Helped with sqlite functions in python.
 Anjali Reddy Tippana (co-student) // Helped in discussing how to split and extract data.
-Lahari Mittapalli (co-student) // Helped in discussing test cases.
+Lahari Mittapalli (co-student) // Helped in discussing test cases